-On top of that, Transparent Labs makes a compelling case for a super clean, highly transparent approach to nutritional supplements, which is why it’s our favorite BCAA supplement.
+On top of that, Transparent Labs is more compelling for taking a clean and highly transparent approach to nutritional supplements, which is why it’s our favorite BCAA pick.

 Bulk Supplements – Vegan BCAAs

 This BCAA by Performance Lab is designed by a highly reputable company from Europe (the UK to be more precise), and they’re known for producing many quality supplements, not just this BCAA.

-The supplement itself is available in vegan-friendly Nutricaps, a rather clean and convenient alternative to artificial flavors, sweeteners or any other additives that companies may use to mask the often disgusting flavors of their supplements.
+The supplement itself is available in vegan-friendly Nutricaps, a rather clean and convenient alternative to artificial flavors, sweeteners, or other additives that companies may use to mask the often disgusting flavors of their supplements.

 Driven’s Amino – Vegan BCAAs